cloudmesh-community/fa18-516-18/project-report/report.md

     file_content = FileField()
 ```

+Similarly we have a User table to store Users with their roles and group.

 This project also has RESTFUL APIs to perform all the above operations and their Swagger UI looks like below.
 For File APIs, please refer to screenshot below for Swagger UI for File APIs (refer to FileSwaggerAPI.png).